shallyan/EmbeddingMachine/README.md

 - python imageexample.py
 - python textexample.py

-The API are universal, including build, fit, predict, load_weights, save_weights and so on.
+The APIs are universal, including build, fit, predict, load_weights, save_weights and so on, which are similar to Keras.